astrojolo/astrolink4pi/README.md

 sudo cp indi_astrolink4pi.xml /usr/share/indi/
 ```
 After these steps AstroLink 4 Pi driver will be visible in the Aux devices lists under **Astrojolo** group.

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

 **Real Time clock enabling - version 2 and above**